-If you are getting a tenancy reference from a person (not a company), the person will need to complete the Housing Tenancy Reference form .
+If you are getting a tenancy reference from a person (not a company), the person will need to fill in the housing tenancy reference form .

 If you don't have references

-If you can't supply a satisfactory tenancy reference you can provide other documents that show the Department of Housing you have the skills to sustain a tenancy.
+If you can't supply a satisfactory tenancy reference, you can provide other documents that show the department you have the skills to sustain a tenancy.

 These documents could include evidence of attending life skills or community support programs.

-If you are unable to supply other relevant documents the Department of Housing may be able to recommend options to help you.
+If you are unable to supply other relevant documents, the department may be able to recommend options to help you.

 When a suitable property becomes available and you have met conditions at the pre-tenancy interview, you will be contacted with a formal offer of a public housing property.

-To accept or refuse the offer, you will need to contact the allocations officer at your local public housing office within 24 hours of receiving the offer.
+To accept or refuse the offer, you will need to contact the allocations officer at your local local housing office within 24 hours of receiving the offer.